psmyth2/offroad-trip-planner/README.md

 🔗 **Production Deployment:** [Final Route Map](https://offroad-trip-planner-production.up.railway.app/adventure)

+> **Please only use the Production deployment for viewing and exploring the final map.
+To create a new adventure area and select a final route, use the Development Sandbox deployment linked below.**

 🔗 **Develop Sandbox Deployment:** [Create your own Route](https://offroad-trip-planner-develop.up.railway.app/)

 🔗 **Summary One-Pager:** [Overview of Project](https://smythgeospatial.com/wp-content/uploads/2025/02/OnX-Summary-One-Pager.pdf)